alBERT-launcher/distil/README.md

 ## Dashboard & Curation

-Distil includes an Express-based dashboard to help you review and curate your outputs:
+Distil includes two dashboard options for reviewing and curating your outputs:

+### 1. Express API Dashboard

+The built-in Express API provides basic endpoints for managing your pipeline versions:

 1. **Run the Dashboard:**
    Set the environment variable and start the server: